-What is risk aggravation?
+What is increased risk?

-Risk aggravation is a law that stipulates that you are responsible for informing your insurer of any changes that could increase your risk of making a claim.
+Increased risk is a law that stipulates that you are responsible for informing your insurer of any changes that could increase your risk of making a claim.
 Risk aggravation is therefore an increase in the likelihood of an incident occurring that could require a claim.

 It is important to understand that the nature of these changes would result in a change in your insurer’s premium.